Irrationality of degenerations of Fano varieties: Bounding irrationality of degenerations

-which implies that $a(F, Y, D) = 0$ by Proposition~\ref{rational-fibres}; in particular, we conclude that $\centre_Y F$ is an lc centre of $(Y, D)$ contained in the fibre $Y_z$, so $\centre_Y F$ is a stratum of the log smooth couple $(Y_z, D_z)$.
-Then it is clear that $\centre_Y F$ is bounded.
-Moreover, as $(Y, D)$ is strict toroidal, we can conclude by applying Lemma~\ref{irr-bnd-above} and Proposition~\ref{rational-fibres} and by taking $C$ to be a bounded smooth resolution of $\centre_{Y} F$.
+which implies that $a(F, Y, D + Y_z) = 0$ by Proposition~\ref{rational-fibres}; in particular, we can conclude that $\centre_Y F$ is an lc centre of $(Y, D + Y_z)$ contained in the closed fibre $Y_z$, so $\centre_Y F$ is a stratum of the log smooth projective couple $(Y_z, D_z)$.
+Then it is evident that $\centre_Y F$ is bounded.
+Moreover, as $(Y, D + Y_z)$ is a strict toroidal couple, we can conclude by applying Lemma~\ref{irr-bnd-above} and Proposition~\ref{rational-fibres}, and by taking $C$ to be a bounded smooth resolution of $\centre_{Y} F$.

 Denote by $\mf{Z}_{\mf{B}}\subset \mf{B}$ the proper closed subset $\mf{B}\setminus \mf{B}^{\circ}$.
 From now on, we assume that the image of the closed point $z\in Z$ in $\mf{B}$ is contained in the closed subset $\mf{Z}_{\mf{B}}$.